smoluck/SMONSTER/README.md

 Enjoy the tools and please give some feedback on Foundry Forum thread or preferably via our [Slack](https://join.slack.com/t/smonster/shared_invite/zt-1dkpid10n-QK4gn4UAk6iG5wv7ISEdnQ) or via [Discord](https://discord.gg/fqgWnbC).

-Thanks to the wonderful Modo community and the [PixelFondue](https://www.pixelfondue.com/contributors) Contributor Team that have gave me a lot of support on this achievement.
+Thanks to the wonderful Modo community and the [PixelFondue](https://www.pixelfondue.com/contributors) Contributor Team that have give me a lot of support on this achievement.

 Best regards, Franck Elisabeth.